sachinmjadhav/LearningHTML/README.md

-<b>This respository conatins the files of Completed examples for learning HTML5</b>
+<b>This respository conatins the files of the examples for learning HTML5</b>